Thursday, October 1, 2020

 Whats the worst thing you've ever done?

 Oh, man.
 This will be hard to write.
-Sometimes late at night my brain pokes me with a sharp stick, inviting me to re-live the things I've done, stoking the guilt.
+Sometimes late at night my brain pokes me with a sharp stick, inviting me to re-live the things I've done.
 Once its done, a softer voice inside says "you learned from it and won't do it again so why torture yourself?"
 Things I am not proud of:

 Yep, that's me.
 A cactus.